External bifold door locations: Patio, kitchen, extensions, and summer houses

 Bifold doors are available in the following materials:

 - Wooden – these bifold doors are perfect for both modern and traditional homes and are available in oak, white and grey colours to allow you to match them to your existing décor.
-Take a look at our Elite and Master ranges of bifold doors
+Take a look at our oak bifold doors and timber bifold doors ranges

-- Aluminium – choosing aluminium bifold doors will provide you with slim sightlines for an unobstructed view and maximum light levels, excellent energy efficiency and weather testing, take a look at our Status range of bifold doors if you’d like to install an aluminium door
+- Aluminium – choosing aluminium bifold doors will provide you with slim sightlines for an unobstructed view and maximum light levels, excellent energy efficiency and weather testing, take a look at our aluminium bifold doors range if you’d like to install an aluminium door

 - uVPC – uVPC bifold doors are also available and offer a versatile option for exterior doors. uPVC will complement any style of home, however, uPVC can break down over time so they are not as long lasting as wooden, composite or aluminium bifold doors